Spawn Guide • Fire Starter Hunt

 Where to Find Charmander in Cobblemon

 Need a Charmander fast?
-This guide cuts straight to it: where Charmander tends to spawn, which desert and mesa routes are worth checking first, how to improve your odds, and what to do once you finally catch one.
+This guide cuts straight to it: the best hot-biome routes to check first, how to improve your odds, what can affect spawns on different servers, and what to do once you finally catch one.

 ⏱️ 4 min read